JITCAM'23: the Aix campus organizes its 5th Business Game

 What is a business game at Arts et Métiers?

 Entrepreneurship is one of the key skills for engineering students.
-Arts et Métiers numerous initiatives during the three years of the Grande Ecole Program, ranging from raising awareness in the first year of the program (business game) to developing projects through a specific course in the second year (Entrepreneurship and Innovation track) and expertise in the third year (Business Creation and Business Development expertise).
+Arts et Métiers numerous initiatives throughout the three-year Grande Ecole Engineering Programme, ranging from introductory activities in the first year (business game) to project development through a specialized track in the second year (Entrepreneurship and Innovation track) and a specialization in the third year (Business Creation and Business Development).

 Patrick Durand, Entrepreneurship Project Manager, explains: "JITCAM is important for our students because it gives them the opportunity to build an innovative technical project without forgetting the financial dimension by creating a business plan to prove the economic feasibility of their innovation.
 For the first time this year, JITCAM was organized in partnership with the ESSCA business school.
 This allowed us to bring together students with complementary skills and give them the opportunity to learn how to work in a multidisciplinary team."